satanTime/ngrx-entity-relationship/README.md

 ## Solution

-Below you can find 2 solutions, for support for [ngrx/entity](#relationships-in-ngrxentity) and [ngrx/data](#relationships-in-ngrxdata).
+Below you can find 2 solutions, support of [ngrx/entity](#relationships-in-ngrxentity) and [ngrx/data](#relationships-in-ngrxdata).

 More detailed information goes in the [API](#api) section.